vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-forgot-password.md

 }
 ```

-- `setNew` - function used to set new user password after reset.
-When invoked, it requests data from the API and populates `result` property.
-This method accepts a single params object.
-The `params` has the following option:
+- `setNew` - function to set new user password after `reset`.
+When invoked, it requests data from the API and populates the `result` property.
+This method accepts a single `params` object with the following properties:

   - `params: SetNewPasswordParams`